infiniteflight/infiniteflight-docs/manual/main-menu/fly-solo.md

-There are loads of different aircraft and liveries to choose from, maybe it’s your favourite airline, or the aircraft you just completed your Private Pilots License in, the choices are endless!
+There are loads of different aircraft and liveries to choose from, maybe it’s your favorite airline, or the aircraft you just completed your Private Pilots License in, the choices are endless!
 Below is a break down of how to select your next aircraft.